SUPLA/supla-device/docs/concepts/channels.md

 - temperature sensor,
 - roller shutter,
 - thermostat,
-- impulse counter.
+- impulse counter and electricity meter,

-Channels are:
+- binary sensor,
+- etc.

-- created in device firmware,
-- registered in SUPLA Server during device startup,
+Channels are created in device firmware.
+Then they are registered in SUPLA Server during device startup.
-- configured and presented via SUPLA Cloud and client applications.

 ---